teaghan/CT_Editor/qt/README.md

 2. Run the command `python main.py` and you will see a window open.

-3. Locate your CT scan and select `Load Scan`.
+3. Locate your CT scan (or dicom directory) and select `Load Scan`.

 4. Another window will open allowing you to select a location (by selecting a location within the scan) and size of the cube (by using the scroll box labelled "Cube Side Length") that you would like to edit.